 - Phishing attack messages that have the highest response rates are often related to time-bound events.
 Scammers will often use a sense of urgency to encourage recipients to react immediately.
 If you are unsure if the request is legitimate, contact the company directly via their official website or telephone number.

 - Be cautious of unexpected email messages.
 Always take a moment to think “am I expecting this type of request?”.
 If it looks suspicious or too good to be true, then it probably is.

 Resources to Prevent Phishing

-Although phishing attacks are getting increasingly sophisticated, there are a number of ways you can protect yourself online.
+Although phishing attacks are getting increasingly sophisticated, there are a number of ways you can protect yourself before they reach your inbox.
 Check out these useful resources to learn more about how to prevent phishing in your organisation.

 Stay Safe from Phishing

-Our award winning MetaPhish platform provides a powerful defence against phishing and ransomware attacks by training employees how to identify and respond appropriately to these threats.
+Our award winning anti phishing solution, MetaPhish provides a powerful defence against phishing and ransomware attacks by training employees on how to identify and respond appropriately to these threats.
 It has helped protect organisations across the world from this ongoing threat and provides the first line of defence against phishing attacks.